 - Work samples: Children create many paintings, drawings, writings, and other crafts during their early childhood.
 These works (along with notes sharing what the child was doing or saying) can help show how a child’s development unfolds.

-Running records are completed at a specific moment in time.
+Running record observations are completed at a specific moment in time.
 With this observation method, you write a detailed account of what you see, the child's comments, or interests the child expresses, as it happens.
 A running record should always be written in the present tense and offer as many detailed notes as possible.

 A child’s development can be a complex process, so using a wide range of childhood observation methods is helpful.
 Switching up your observation method can help you get a holistic view of the child’s interests, personality, strengths, and other qualities.